 Use your calendar.

-Right now, if you haven’t started you business already, you’re probably brimming with ideas.
+Right now, if you haven’t started your business already, you’re probably brimming with ideas.
 Luckily, I was once there too.
-So, I created the Online Business Toolkit.
-It has everything you need to know about jump-starting that biz!
+So, I know you can do it, you totally can jump-start that biz!